Colby College's Acceptance Rate Results for the Class of 2029

 Research & Competitions

-Participation in research and/or competitions illustrates academic competence and an eagerness to learn outside the classroom.
+Participation in research and/or competitions demonstrates exceptional scholarly abilities and a commitment to academia beyond the classroom.

-Pursuing a research program or collaborating on a research project shows initiative and intellectual curiosity.
-In most cases, academic research opportunities within the high school curriculum are limited, so it is important to reach into an academic network outside of your community to see what’s possible!
+Engaging in a research program or collaborating on a research project shows initiative and intellectual curiosity.
+It sets you apart as a serious prospective student for your intended major.
+In most cases, academic research opportunities within the high school curriculum are limited, so it is important to connect with an academic network outside your community to explore what’s possible.

 Internships

-An internship is a job you can take on to learn more about the work industry you are interested in.
-Unlike community service or volunteerism, internships are focused on providing practical, workplace-related experience.
+An internship is a role you can undertake to gain more insight into the industry you are interested in.
+Unlike community service or volunteering, internships are focused on providing practical, workplace-related experience.

-Completing an internship during high school can give you a competitive edge when applying for college or university programs, as it demonstrates your commitment and passion for a particular field.
+Completing an internship during high school can give you a competitive advantage when applying for university programs, as it demonstrates your commitment and passion for a particular field.

 Simply put, admissions officers are looking for leaders who are already making a significant impact in their field and communities.

-Leadership shows that you went beyond passive involvement with an organization or project and took on a higher level of responsibility voluntarily.
+Leadership shows that you went beyond passive involvement with an organisation or project and took on a higher level of responsibility voluntarily.

 Institutional | Innovative | Independent |